EdM44/hydraulics/README.md

 ## Utility functions for water properties can be used independently as well:

-### Find kinematic viscocity for water temperature of 55 F
+### Find kinematic viscosity for water temperature of 55 F

 ``` r
 nu = kvisc(T = 55, units = 'Eng')